 Explore stories, resources and programmes that support sustainability and place-based learning in secondary schools and kura.

 Bianca Woyak discusses the place-based, outdoor projects that are engaging ākonga at Burnside Primary School.

 We explore ways you can use pukapuka with ākonga, including our favourite nature storybooks from Aotearoa and overseas.

 Explore resources & events that support ākonga and the wider community to learn about and strengthen their relationships with trees.

 Learn about programmes and resources that can support you and your students to explore and care for your local park or reserve.

 Explore teaching resources, articles and videos to help support learning, wellbeing and actions in our climate-changed communities.

-Students from this Green-Gold Enviroschool talk about their inquiry learning and the exciting projects that have evolved from their curiosity and care for the local environment.
+Students talk about their inquiry learning and projects that have evolved from their curiosity and care for the local environment.

-This Enviroschool in Murihiku - Southland is empowering students with authentic opportunities to connect with their local environment and community.
+This Enviroschool is empowering students with authentic opportunities to connect with their local environment and community.

-Celebrate Seaweek from March 4 - 12 with these engaging resources and tools for connecting ākonga with our oceans, beaches and estuaries.
+Celebrate Seaweek in March with these engaging resources and tools for connecting ākonga with our oceans, beaches and estuaries.